- Pickering Soccer Club Code of Conduct

 - Pickering Soccer Club Zero Tolerance Policy

-In accordance with Club, Region and OSA policy, the Discipline Committee will meet each Wednesday as required.
+In accordance with Club, Region and Ontario Soccer policy, the Discipline Committee will meet each Wednesday as required.
 All matters brought to the Committee are confidential and will be reviewed or heard as appropriate at the next scheduled meeting following the incident.

-Discipline action may be taken against a registrant or registered organization of the OSA.
+Discipline action may be taken against a registrant or registered organization of Ontario Soccer.
 All members of Pickering Soccer Club (players, coaches, parents, etc.) are responsible for ensuring they are familiar with Club and Governing body discipline policies.
 No player or coach should serve any penalty until the Discipline Committee has rendered a decision; only the Committee can determine the extent of a penalty.

 Please contact the Club Discipline Chair by email at email@example.com for any further information regarding discipline matters in which you may be involved or for further clarification on the policies provided below.